mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “I know what it’s like to be discriminated.
 But you should try to talk to people.
 And if you do, then people will do the same.
 If you help others, then they’ll help you back.”

 I never understood that.
 When I initiated social things, I rarely ever felt reciprocation.
 I guess that was why I rarely initiated things.
 I usually felt closer to those who initiated first.
-That included people like Gyuna, Cadee back in Kentucky, and Paige from freshman year of college.
+That included people like Gyuna and Paige during my time at BYU.
 Even with dating, I was usually the one to ask about meeting in person, but not much would happen after that first date.

 Soon after that conversation, I was helping David change a lightbulb in the bathroom.
 “I overheard your conversation with your mom,” he said.
 “I just want to say that I think you’re great the way you are.”